Whirlwind Healing Ministry

 Below are some examples of inner vows.

-B) Suppose that a little boy must give some kind of report to his class.
+Lets suppose for a moment that a little boy must give some kind of report to his class.
 He gets his tongue twisted trying to say something and everybody laughs, including the teacher.
 He makes the inner vow: “I will never speak before a group of people again.”
 When he is an adult, he finds that he absolutely cannot make any kind of presentation or speech, even if his job requires it.

-C) Suppose that a little girl is teased and tormented by her brothers.
+Lets suppose for a moment that a little girl is teased and tormented by her brothers.
 They will not leave her alone but seem to find pleasure in trying to make her miserable.
 She makes the inner vow: “I am not going to have any male children.”
 In adulthood she finds that she can have a baby that is a girl, but every time she gets pregnant with a boy, she has a miscarriage.

-D) Suppose that a little girl does not want to bring her friends home with her because her mother is such a bad housekeeper and the house is always a mess.
+Lets suppose for a moment that a little girl does not want to bring her friends home with her because her mother is such a bad housekeeper and the house is always a mess.
 She makes the inner vow: “When I grow up, I am going to keep my house neat and looking nice.”
 In adulthood she finds that she is compulsively cleaning and she keeps buying new things for her house, even though it puts a strain on the finances.
 When her children make a mess, she is devastated.

 When we make a vow about what we are going to do or not do in our lives, we are directing our own steps.

-6. Now listen, you who say, "Today or tomorrow we will go to this or that city, spend a year there, carry on business and make money."
+Now listen, you who say, "Today or tomorrow we will go to this or that city, spend a year there, carry on business and make money."
 Why, you do not even know what will happen tomorrow.
 What is your life?
 You are a mist that appears for a little while and then vanishes.
 Instead, you ought to say, "If it is the Lord's will, we will live and do this or that."
 As it is, you boast and brag.
-All such boasting is evil.
-James 4:13-16
+All such boasting is evil, James 4:13-16

-Here are some other common inner vows that people make about themselves.
+Here are some other common Inner Vows that people make about themselves.

 (I swear that)